 SR: Do you have any upcoming projects in Miami we can look forward to?

 AM: Yes!
-I’co-curating an NFT erotic art show with the Cuban art collective Clit Splash in partnership with Feminist.
+I’m co-curating an NFT erotic art show with the Cuban art collective Clit Splash in partnership with Feminist.
 It will showcase pieces from 16 different artists through in-person and virtual exhibits, with the aim of re-visualizing the world of erotica outside of the straight white male gaze.
 But I’m most excited about releasing another new song at the start of next month so stay tuned via my Instagram!